-With this functionality, select comprises the operations of selection, cartesian product, and join of the classical relational algebra; in fact, it is much more general, since it allows parameter predicates that include arbitrary expressions of the query algebra.
-It can be used as comfortably as the select-from-where clause in SQL.
+With this functionality, select comprises the operations of selection, cartesian product, and join of the classical relational algebra; in fact, it is much more general, since it allows parameter predicates that include arbitrary expressions of the query algebra.3 It can be used as comfortably as the select-from-where clause in SQL.
 This means that a user can easily translate his favourite SQL-queries into our language.
 Note, however, that projection is provided through a special Show command (see below) and that group-by must be reformulated using the inverse operation.

 In the above signature entry we have used an obvious notation for denoting a sequence of sorts.
-This can be formalized by a third algebra level (called class signature/algebra), which is actually demonstrated in [23].
+This can be formalized by a third algebra level (called class signature/algebra), which is actually demonstrated in [16].
 The formalization requires some technical effort, and for lack of space we describe only the idea how it can be performed: First, define a class, say, TOP, the carrier of which will contain all kinds that are allowed to appear in sequences.
-Second, define a kind constructor list: TOP \rightarrow LIST with the constructor semantics being the same as for the seq constructor.
+Second, define a kind constructor list: TOP \rightarrow LIST with the constructor semantics being the same as for the "seq" constructor.
 Thus, for a kind k, "list(k)" contains all sequences of sorts from kind k.
-Using the notational conventions for type schemes introduced in Section 2, the expression list(OBJ) introduces the variable binding $\forall \alpha \in \text{ "list}($ OBJ)" and thus denotes sequences of object sorts, such as, $\langle \text{Water}, \text{City}, \text{River} \rangle$.
-Now, in order to denote a product type Water \otimes City \otimes River we need a means to "fold" the \otimes constructor along the sequence, and the type seq(Water) \otimes seq(City) \otimes seq(River) is obtained by first "mapping" the seq constructor to the list and then folding \otimes .
-This means, having a function map which applies a type constructor to each element in a list of types and a function fold which reduces a list of types by a binary type constructor we can then specify the type of select by:
+Using the notational conventions for type schemes introduced in Section 2, the expression list(OBJ) introduces the variable binding $\forall \alpha \in$ "list(OBJ)" and thus denotes sequences of object sorts, such as, \langle Water, City, River \rangle .
+Now, in order to denote a product type Water \otimes City \otimes River we need a means to "fold" the \otimes constructor along the sequence, and the type seq(Water) \otimes seq(City) \otimes seq(River) is obtained by first "mapping" the "seq" constructor to the list and then folding \otimes .
+This means, having a function map which applies a type constructor we can then specify the type of select by: